Overseas Security Advisory Council (OSAC)

 OSAC is to develop an effective security communication network, consequently, OSAC invited all U.S. businesses, academia, faith-based groups, and non-governmental organizations to become

-constituents.
-There is no cost involved with OSAC constituency.
+members.
+There is no cost involved with OSAC membership.

 The Council is established under authority of the Secretary of State pursuant to 22 U.S.C. § 2656 and in accordance with the Federal Advisory Committee Act (FACA), as amended, 5 U.S.C.
 App., and